common-fate/docs-archive/docs/approvals/sso/okta.md

 You'll need to assign yourself to the application so that you can test the SAML SSO connection.
 :::

-To assign a user to the application follow the following:
+Follow these steps to assign a user to the application:

 On the **Assignments** tab for your Okta app, for **Assign**, choose **Assign to People**.